Online Summer Camp Intensive in Illustration 2020

 Matt Phelan shares his particular method for creating comics.
 Find out what it is

 Get It Right With Research

 Don Tate shares the process he went through to get the details right for his nonfictionpicture book biography about the creator of the Super Soaker water gun.
 Glimpse his process here.

 “The experience I had at the Illustrators Intensive was absolutely invaluable!
 The highlight (ha) for me was meeting my mentor (Mike Curato).
 He provided really focused feedback on my dummy and helped me push it to be so much better.
 Seeing his demos were magical, as was getting to hang out with him as a fellow artist and human.
 I appreciate how supportive and kind he was, in spite of being a kidlit world rock star.
 Thank you for providing a place where you foster these creative connections, and helping us inch closer to making our dreams come true!”–Saki Tanaka

 “I highly recommend the Highlights Illustration Intensive to anyone who is just beginning or wants to hone their skills as an illustrator.
-I found the program to be very well organized and the days moved smoothly from mentorships to delicious meals to workshops and free time.
 The faculty was a well-rounded group of talent that were extremely welcoming and shared much guidance in the field of children’s books.
-I enjoyed the variety of techniques that were taught and the opportunity to play with mediums and methods I don’t often use.
-The grounds and environment provided seclusion in nature or in your cabin if you preferred to work in solitude, and the barn hosted a more social atmosphere.
-I will never forget my time there and the new friendships formed that have been continuing to inspire and motivate.
-Thank you Highlights Foundation for all that you do to nurture those who want to create books for children!”–Gael Abary
+I enjoyed the variety of techniques that were taught and the opportunity to play with mediums and methods I don’t often use. “–Gael Abary